 - 1 Tbsp chopped chives

-- Salt and pepper
+- ⅛ tsp pepper

-Crack and separate all eggs, placing whites in a large bowl and yolks in 4 separate small bowls.
+- Crack and separate all eggs, placing whites in a large bowl and yolks in 4 separate small bowls.

-Using a hand mixer (or a whisk and a lot of arm strength), whip egg whites until stiff peaks form.
+- Using a hand mixer (or a whisk and a lot of arm strength), whip egg whites until stiff peaks form.

-Fold in chopped prosciutto, shredded cheese, chopped jalapeño, and chopped chives.
+- Fold in chopped prosciutto, shredded cheese, chopped jalapeño, and chopped chives.

-Bake at 450 degrees for about 4 minutes.
+- Bake at 450 degrees for about 4 minutes.
 Remove from oven and add an egg yolk to each mound.

-Season with salt and pepper and bake for another 2-3 minutes, until egg yolks are set.
+- Bake for another 2-3 minutes, until egg yolks are set.